mmistakes/minimal-mistakes/_posts/2021-09-23-very-special-bi-visibility-day.md

 Happy Bi Visibility Day 💖💜💙

-[Register](https://events.zoom.us/e/view/uRODlDU3TW2PtXCi_QQN5A) for my speech on Saturday, September 25 at 11:30am Pacific Time! (session Lightning Talks 4)
+[Register](https://events.zoom.us/e/view/uRODlDU3TW2PtXCi_QQN5A) for my speech on Saturday, September 25 at 11:30am Pacific Time! (session: Lightning Talks 4)

 This year, this day is especially important to me for two reasons.
 First, my dear friend Jan Bambach offered me the opportunity to be a guest writer this year for their celebration of Bi Visibility Day in Darmstadt, Germany.
 This is their first year hanging up the bi flag in celebration of Bi+ pride.
 Second, in just two days I will be speaking at the [International Bisexual Research Conference](https://www.bisexualresearch.com/conference) about my work on the Bisexual Pride Flag Emoji, followed by a breakout session.
 These two events culminate the [past year's](https://tannermarino.com/2020/bisexual-pride-flag-emoji-proposal/) worth of my activism and I am so excited to share it with the rest of the world.